 Energy price cap: How do fixed and variable energy tariffs work?

-Last week Ofgem announced an increase of the new price cap by £693 a year on energy bills for the average household paying by Direct Debit.
+Ofgem announced (Feb 2022) an increase of the new price cap on energy bills for the average household paying by Direct Debit.
 Many are asking the question of what to do about these rising energy prices?

 We understand it can be an overwhelming time with all the information and advice you are getting, especially the advice on whether or not you should switch your tariff.

 This is why our Energy Specialists have broken down the difference between a fixed and a variable tariff to help direct you to what is best for you and your home.

 First off we would like to provide more details on how energy is billed, by doing this let’s talk about how the energy use is charged.

 The amount of electricity or gas you use is measured in “kilowatt hours”, which is usually shortened to kWh.
 This is what your meter measures.

 This is often referred to as a “unit” of energy when talking about household energy bills.
 Energy suppliers state prices as pence per kilowatt-hour (p/kWh).
 This is the cost per unit or unit rate.

 Units of gas will be charged at a different rate to units of electricity, with both applying a daily standing charge.
 The average kWh per day in a UK household is between 8.5 to 10 kWh.
 However, many elements can influence your average energy consumption and how much you pay for your electricity – including the equipment that you use.

 Ofgem’s average price cap unit rates applied to a customer paying by Direct Debit: (1)